binxuankong/game-theory-projects/README.md

 # Game Theory Projects

-Various interesting game theory related projects to find the optimum solution (if any)

 Game theory - the study of mathematical models of strategic interaction among rational decision-makers.

 Consists of various notebooks/projects of different games, where I create simulations for bots with different strategies to play with each other.
 The main goal is to find the optimum solution, if there is one, for each game.